Theater Alliance

 Theater Alliance is a non-profit professional theater in Washington, DC, professionally incorporated in 2000 with the goal of producing work that would illuminate the experiences, philosophies and interests of DC's diverse population.
 That goal was furthered in 2002, when Theater Alliance moved from its home at the Capitol Hill Arts Workshop to become the sole theater-in-residence at the H Street Playhouse.
-Once the H Street Playhouse closed, Theater Alliance moved to Southeast DC, where it has been the theater-in-residence at the Anacostia Playhouse since 2013.
+Once the H Street Playhouse closed, Theater Alliance moved to Southeast DC in 2013 to become the theatre-in-residence at the Anacostia Playhouse.
+In 2024, Theater Alliance began operating from a new space within a mixed-use development in Southwest Washington.

-Theater Alliance was under the leadership of Producing Artistic Director Colin Hovde from 2011 - 2019.
+Theater Alliance was under the leadership of Producing Artistic Director Colin Hovde from 2011 to 2019.
 In January 2019, actor, director, and teaching artist, Raymond O. Caldwell was named Producing Artistic Director.
-It is now in its 20th season.
+In 2024, just before the relocation from Anacostia Playhouse, Shanara Gabrielle was named Producing Artistic Director.

+As of 2025, it has produced more than 20 seasons.

+Relocation from Anacostia

+In 2024, it was revealed that the organization doing business as Anacostia Playhouse was being evicted from the building it operated in due to non-payment of rent.
+Theater Alliance was operating through them via an unlawful sublet which they were led to believe was proper, as well as without the proper occupancy licenses.
+Despite negotiating a move-out plan with the building, Theater Alliance were prematurely forced out and prevented from accessing the offices or belongings of employees.
+Following this, Theater Alliance relocated to a temporary "pop-up" space beneath a new mixed-use development near the Waterfront metro in Southwest Washington in December 2024.
+In 2025, Theater Alliance announced $4.5 million plans to permanently lease this space and turn it into an artistic hub in the neighborhood.